NCERT Solutions for Class 7 Science Chapter 1 - Free PDF Download

 Green plants do not only conduct photosynthesis.
-Yellow, red or multicoloured leaves also perform photosynthesis.
-Chlorophyll is also present in the leaves that are of other colours.
+Yellow, red or multicolored leaves also perform photosynthesis.
+Chlorophyll is also present in the leaves that are of other colors.

 If you look at the pond or any other stagnant water bodies, you will observe green slimy patches on the water surface.
 These slimy patches are algae and contain chlorophyll, which makes them green coloured.
 With the help of these chlorophylls, algae, too, can make their food by the process of photosynthesis.

 Every living body is made up of numerous tiny building blocks called cells.
 Cells play numerous functions in the body.
 During photosynthesis, the stomata are responsible for gaseous exchange.
 The opening and closing of stomata are controlled by the guide cells.